Statkraft: Wind power

 Wind power is a renewable and emission free energy resource.
-EU has set ambitious goals for the reduction of CO_{2} emissions and the development of renewable energy.
-Statkraft own wind power plants in Germany and France.
+The EU has set ambitious goals for the reduction of CO_{2} emissions and the development of renewable energy.
+Statkraft owns wind power plants in Germany and France.

 Solar power

 Solar power will be an even more important energy source in the future.
 Statkraft has worked with solar energy since 2010 and has solar power plants in India and the Netherlands.

 In November 2020, Statkraft announced it had acquired Solarcentury for NOK 1.45 billion, taking full control of the company and its solar production facilities in Europe and South America.

 District heating

 District heating is a separate energy system that forms a natural part of the energy supply for towns and cities and densely populated areas.
 District heating based on renewable energy sources can have a positive environmental effect.
 Through the subsidiary Statkraft Varme, the Statkraft Group owns and operates a number of district heating plants in Norway and Sweden.